Hunter Education Requirement

 NOTE: If you can prove you completed an approved hunter-education course in another state, you are not required to take Missouri’s Hunter Education Course.

 Will I have to present proof of my certification when I purchase firearms permits?

-If certification can be verified electronically, which will usually be the case, you will not need to present proof (your hunter-education card or number) when you purchase permits (either in person or online).
+Not if we can verify your certification electronically, which will usually be the case.
 If electronic verification is not possible, you MUST provide proof of hunter-education certification.
 Once you’re in our database, you won’t have to submit this information again.

 Why does Missouri require hunter education?

 - Hunter education has reduced hunting accidents and deaths by more than 70 percent since it became mandatory in 1987.
 For this reason, we recommend all hunters become hunter-education certified.